-- 4. A CME is the essential component of the overall Ballast Water Management regime or National Strategic Framework designed to assess whether or not a ship has met the IMO Convention's and ports state's BWM requirements, and where necessary, enforce these requirements.
+4. A CME is the essential component of the overall Ballast Water Management regime or National Strategic Framework designed to assess whether or not a ship has met the IMO Convention's and ports state's BWM requirements, and where necessary, enforce these requirements.
 There are various mechanisms which a competent authority can use to satisfy itself that the rules and requirements are being met.
 These may involve sampling or testing, auditing of records, observation or any other action or a combination of these actions and may vary from one country or region to another.
-The CME will also change in time when the BWM Convention is ratified. - 5.
-A Ballast Water CME System aims at two things: - 1. assess the ship's compliance with the requirements of Ballast Water Management Convention; and - gather data from the ship (such as the port of origin of ballast water, ballast water treatment regime, volume of untreated water to be discharged, where and when the discharge is likely to take place, amongst others) so that the port State, in the interim period prior to the BWM Convention coming into, force can: - identify the risk of harmful aquatic organisms being introduced into an area through the ballast water tanks of a ship;
+The CME will also change in time when the BWM Convention is ratified.

+- 5. A Ballast Water CME System aims at two things: - 1. assess the ship's compliance with the requirements of Ballast Water Management Convention; and - 2. gather data from the ship (such as the port of origin of ballast water, ballast water treatment regime, volume of untreated water to be discharged, where and when the discharge is likely to take place, amongst others) so that the port State, in the interim period prior to the BWM Convention coming into, force can: - identify the risk of harmful aquatic organisms being introduced into an area through the ballast water tanks of a ship ; - undertake risk assessments for the interim management of the risks posed by ballast water as a vector for the movement of non-indigenous species; and, - Identify phytoplankton toxic organisms or other organisms that could be dangerous to public health (e.g. fish-shell toxins) and potentially be imported into the region through ballast water, and analysis of their potential effects (ecological and socio-economic).

-$^{^{14}}$ These will be discussed and finalised at the IMO's FSI, BLG and MEPC Meetings over the coming year.
+6. The collection of this data after the BWC comes into force will also contribute to the formation and development of exemptions and additional measures.

+14 These guidelines are expected to be finalized by IMO during 2012.

-- undertake risk assessments for the interim management of the risks posed by ballast water as a vector for the movement of non-indigenous species; and, - Identify phytoplankton toxic organisms or other organisms that could be dangerous to public health (e.g. fish-shell toxins) and potentially be imported into the region through ballast water, and analysis of their potential effects (ecological and socioeconomic). - 6.
-The collection of this data after the BWC comes into force will also contribute to the formation and development of exemptions and additional measures. - 7.
-In addition, in order to undertake risk assessments and decide upon management measures, a CME should be backed up with research on: - the distribution of harmful aquatic organisms (native, non native cryptogenic) in a port or a sea area. - gathering data on species in the port of origin of ballast water being discharged in their ports.
+7. In addition, in order to undertake risk assessments and decide upon management measures, a CME should be backed up with research on:

+- the distribution of harmful aquatic organisms (native, non native cryptogenic) in a port or a sea area. - gathering data on species in the port of origin of ballast water being discharged in their ports.